zurvan-lab/timetrace/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to go-TimeTraceDB!
+Thank you for considering contributing to TimeTrace!
 Please read these guidelines before submitting a pull request or opening an issue.

 ## Code guidelines

-We strive to maintain clean, readable, and maintainable code in go-TimeTraceDB.
+We strive to maintain clean, readable, and maintainable code in TimeTrace.
 Please follow these guidelines when contributing code to the project:

 - Code should follow the [Effective Go](https://golang.org/doc/effective_go.html) guidelines.